Frederick Leighton Biography | Oil Paintings

-Sir Frederick Leighton painter and sculptor, regarded himself as of a very different School to that of the Pre-Raphaelites, yet was friends with many of them, and we can see close links between his Aesthetic Classicism and the Pre-Raphaelite style.
+Sir Frederick Leighton painter and sculptor, viewed himself as of a very different school to that of the Pre-Raphaelites, yet was friends with many of them, and we can see close connections between his Aesthetic Classicism style and the Pre-Raphaelite style.

-He was for a time the pupil of Edward von Steinle, a follower of the Nazarenes, who were also directly inspirational to the Pre-Raphaelites.
-At age 17, in the summer of 1847, he met the philosopher Arthur Schopenhauer in Frankfurt and painted his portrait, the only known full-length study of Schopenhauer done from life.
+He was a pupil of Edward von Steinle, a follower of the Nazarenes, who were also inspirational to the Pre-Raphaelites and then received more art training from Giovanni Costa.
+At age 17, in 1847, he met the philosopher Arthur Schopenhauer in Frankfurt and painted his portrait.

-The first oil painting by which Frederick Leighton became known to the British public was Cimabue's Madonna carried in Procession through the Streets of Florence, which appeared at the Royal Academy in 1855.
-Leighton's oil painting, created a sensation and was purchased by Queen Victoria.
-From 1855 to 1859 he lived in Paris, where he met Ingres, Delacroix, Corot and Millet.
+Between 1855 to 1859 he lived in Paris, where he met Ingres, Delacroix, Corot, and Millet.
 In 1860, he moved to back to London, where he associated with the Pre-Raphaelites.
-Frederick Leighton was also an enthusiastic volunteer soldier, enrolling with the first group to join the 38th Middlesex Rifle volunteers, later to be known as The Artists Rifle.
+Frederick Leighton was also an enthusiastic volunteer soldier, enlisting with the first group to join the 38th Middlesex Rifle volunteers, later to be known as The Artists Rifle.